 The residency culminates in a public exhibition of the artists' work designed specifically for and within the space in which it’s created.
 The exhibition remains open for one month after the residency’s end, with an opening reception and several other events taking place as part of Charleston’s annual arts & cultural festival, FestivALL.
 Artists are required to attend the first two days of the exhibition's opening and may make arrangements for departing Charleston on the following day (see timeline below.)
 Deinstallation occurs immediately following the exhibition’s closing.
 For out-of-state artists whose artworks are perishable, residency staff will deinstall and dispose of all materials.
 However, if items or materials are to be salvaged from an installation, the artist is responsible for deinstallation and all shipping arrangements.
 All in-state artists are required to disentail their own artworks.

 A jury of art professionals award acceptance to eight to twelve artists.
 Artists are chosen based on the quality of past work, strength of proposal & artist statement, and past accomplishments.
 Visit our JURORS page to see who’s jurying this year’s program.

 WHAT ARTISTS RECEIVE:

-All applications submitted by February 2nd will be reviewed by a jury of art professionals from the Charleston area.
+All applications submitted by February 15th will be reviewed by a jury of art professionals.
 To Apply, please email the following to firstname.lastname@example.org and pay the $15 application fee via the link provided below.

 ALL application materials must be submitted in one PDF document no larger than 20 MB.

-- 8-10 images of recent artwork with accompanying title, media, dimensions and date created.
+8-10 images of recent artwork with accompanying title, media, dimensions and date created.
 A short description of each work is optional.
-There is no required size or resolution for images other than that they should clearly depict your artwork and fit together into with all other documents in a single PDF under 20 MB.
+There is no required size or resolution for images other than that they should be of good quality, clearly depict your artwork and fit together with all other documents in a single PDF under 20 MB.